Yeomen Warders: Ravenmaster

 Yeoman Warder Ravenmaster (also known as the Ravenmaster for short) is an appointment, not a rank, of that Yeomen Warder responsible for the welfare of the Tower of London ravens.
 The official title has been in use since the 1960s.

 It is not known how long the ravens have been living in the Tower of London, but they were resident by the time of King Charles II.
 Legend maintains that should the ravens ever leave the Tower, the White Tower will fall and disaster will befall the kingdom.
-When John Flamsteed, the "astronomical observator", complained that the ravens interfered with observatory work, Charles initially ordered them destroyed, but reminded of the legend, the story goes that he decided to instead relocate the Royal Observatory to Greenwich.
+When John Flamsteed, the "astronomical observator", complained that the ravens interfered with observatory work, Charles initially ordered them destroyed, but reminded of the legend, the story goes that he decided instead to relocate the Royal Observatory to Greenwich.
 He decreed that at least six ravens must always remain at the Tower.
 The presence of captive ravens probably goes back only to the late 19th century.
 According to one source, a picture of captive ravens from 1883 is the first known reference to the birds.

-As of 2018, the Yeoman Warder Ravenmaster of the Tower of London was retired Staff Sergeant Christopher Skaife (a former Drum Major with the Princess of Wales's Royal Regiment), who took over from Derrick Coyle. and has written a memoir of his experiences in the role.
+As of 2024, the Yeoman Warder Ravenmaster of the Tower of London is Company Sergeant Major Barney Chandler (a former Royal Marine), who took over from Colour Sergeant Christopher Skaife (a former Drum Major with the Princess of Wales's Royal Regiment).
+Skaife will continue as a Yeoman Warder but taking on other duties.

 To prevent the ravens flying away, their flight feathers have traditionally been trimmed so that they are unable to fly in a straight line for any appreciable distance.
 The ravens are free, however, to roam the Tower grounds.
 More recently, the Ravenmaster has been clipping less of the wings and feathers, to allow them to fly, instead of merely hopping or gliding, and they can reach the top of the buildings.
 One of the birds, Merlina, was allowed to fly to the wharf on the Thames but she always returned due to the bonding with her keeper.
 During Skaife's tenure to date, only one raven, Munin, escaped but was captured by a member of the public.

 The Ravenmaster releases the birds from their cages and prepares breakfast for them at dawn each day.
 The warders have commented that the "real beefeaters" at the Tower are the ravens.
 Traditionally, they were fed raw beef bought at Smithfield Meat Market by the Ravenmaster.
 Recently, other foods have been introduced to their diet, such as chicks, lamb, mice and pig hearts, as well as peanuts and dog biscuits soaked in blood and fish, in hope that this tactic would reduce the amount of scavenging from the rubbish bins.